 Estate, Gift and Generation-Skipping Transfer Taxes

-The increased exemption is scheduled to sunset on December 31, 2025 and revert to what it would have been had the 2017 Tax Act not been enacted (or $5 million, indexed for inflation from 2010.)
-On November 20, 2018, the Treasury Department issued proposed regulations to reassure taxpayers that there would be no claw-back of the exemption should a taxpayer make gifts in excess of pre-2017 exemption amount and then die following sunset of the 2017 Tax Act.
-Nevertheless, taxpayers who do not fully utilize their increased exemptions through lifetime gifts may lose the additional exemptions following sunset of the 2017 Tax Act.
+The increased exemption is scheduled to sunset on December 31, 2025 and revert to what it would have been had the 2017 Tax Act not been enacted (which is to say $5 million, indexed for inflation from 2010.)
+In November 2019, the Treasury Department issued final regulations to reassure taxpayers that there would be no claw-back of the exemption should a taxpayer make gifts in excess of the pre-2017 exemption amount and then die following the sunset of the 2017 Tax Act.
+Nevertheless, taxpayers who do not fully utilize their increased exemptions through lifetime gifts may lose the additional exemptions following the sunset of the 2017 Tax Act.

 State Estate and Gift Taxes

 New York’s exemption from estate tax is currently $5,740,000 and will increase to $5,850,000 in 2020.
 However, estates worth more than 105% of the New York exemption are subject to tax on the entire estate, without any benefit from the exemption.
 New York does not provide for portability of a deceased spouse’s unused estate tax exemption.

 New York has no gift tax, but currently does include gifts made within 3 years of death in the estates of New York resident decedents who die on or between January 16, 2019 and December 31, 2025.